7 Days To Breaking Up with Sugar by Eric Edmeades and Mindvalley is a transformative program designed to help you ditch sugar cravings in just a week.

 Sugar helps you store fat in your body.
 Before grocery stores, humans had to think ahead.
 We had to store food in our villages and in our bodies.
 Fat in the body is future fuel.
 It’s a way for your body to have reserves during the “lean times.”

-The challenge modern humans have is there aren’t any food shortages; restaurants throw out tons of food every day.
+The challenge modern humans have is that there aren’t any food shortages; restaurants throw out tons of food every day.
 We have access to incredibly unhealthy foods, but we’re not going through food shortages to use the extra body fat as fuel.

 I’ve done fasting before and lost 25 pounds in about a month.
 My regular calorie consumption decreased, forcing my body to use the extra fat (fuel/energy reserves).